wallarm/product-documentation/docs/user-guides/search-and-filters/use-search.md

 * `attacks today`: to search for all attacks that happened today.
 * `vulns sqli`: to search for [SQL-injection][al-sqli] vulnerabilities.
 * `vulns 01/01/2019-01/10/2019`: to search for vulnerabilities within a certain period of time.
-* `xss 01/14/2019`: to search for all vulnerabilities, suspicions, attacks, and incidents of [cross-site scripting][al-xss] on 14 January 2019.
+* `xss 01/14/2019`: to search for all vulnerabilities, suspicions, attacks, and incidents of [cross‑site scripting][al-xss] on 14 January 2019.
 * `p:xss 01/14/2019`: to search for all vulnerabilities, suspicions, attacks, and incidents of all types within the xss HTTP request parameter (i.e. http://localhost/?xss=attack-here) as of 14 January 2019.
 * `attacks 2-9/2018`: to search for all attacks from February to September 2018.
 * `rce /catalog/import.php`: to search for all [RCE][al-rce] attacks, incidents, and vulnerabilities on `/catalog/import.php` path since yesterday.